adelevie/tv-broadcast-maps-website/README.md

 $ node dev-server.js
 ```

-From here, go to `localhost:1337/www/index.html`.
+From here, go to `localhost:1337/www/index.html` in a browser..

 ### TODO